 Bean Town.
 Boston Strong.
 Revolutionary history, sport, tradition and beer.

-We rate the city's accessibility as excellent across all areas -- in access to public transportation, taxis, sidewalks, attractions and hotels.
+The city’s accessibility is good across all areas — in access to public transportation, taxis, sidewalks, attractions and hotels.
 The City of Boston sets the benchmark for accessibility in the Northeast United States.
 Wheelchair users can arrive to the city and rely fully on public transportation to get to major sights, nearly all of which are accessible.

 Boston’s public transportation system is mostly accessible & wheelchair friendly.
 The subways and bus system serve all points in Boston as well as Boston Logan International Airport.

 All fares are $2.65 each way on the Boston subway or city bus.
 With a reloadable pre-paid CharlieCard, which is free at any station, fares are $2.10.
 By completing and mailing a reduced fare permit, seniors (ages 65+) and disabled patrons are granted a discount rate of up to 50% each way.
 The reduced fare permit details and application can be found at www.mbta.com (PDF).
 Fares on the commuter rail vary based on distance traveled, but never exceed $10.00 (full fare) or $5.00 for the elderly/disabled.
 More details on Boston’s subway, bus and commuter rail systems can be found below.